More Transport

 At the same time the road network is frequently in gridlock limiting the ability to add more tram and bus transit.

-Cheaper EV’s
+Encouraging EV’s

 Australia has less than three weeks supply of liquid fuel in the country.